 4.9 (927 ratings) 16 Courses | 15+ Projects | 90+ Hours | Full Lifetime Access | Certificate of Completion

 You can clearly see that without studying the entire population, estimation could be made regarding the population.
 If someone is planning to work as an accountant in the US, then he can easily expect that his salary will range from $75,000 to $105,000

 This kind of estimation helps to ease work and make forecasts regarding the future.

 Mr. X is trying to find the average number of years a person survive after retirement, considering the retirement age to be 60.
 If the Mean survival years of 50 random observations are 20 years and SD is 3, then find out the probability that a person will draw a pension for more than 23 years

-The empirical rule states that 68% of the observations will lie within 1 Standard Deviation from the Mean.
+The Empirical Rule states that 68% of the observations will lie within 1 Standard Deviation from the Mean.
 Here the Mean of the observations is 20.

 68% of the observations will lie within 20 +/- 1 (Standard Deviation), which is 20 +/- 3.
 So the range is 17 to 23.

-There is a 68% chance that minimum years a person survives after retirement lies between 17 to 23.
+There is a 68% chance that the minimum years a person survives after retirement lies between 17 to 23.
 Now the percentage that is lying outside this range is (100 – 68) = 32%.
-32 is distributed equally on both sides, which means a 16% chance that the minimum years will be below 17 and 16% chance that minimum years will be greater than 23.
+32 is distributed equally on both sides, which means a 16% chance that the minimum years will be below 17 and a 16% chance that minimum years will be greater than 23.

 So the probability that the person will draw more than 23years of pension is 16%.